...You are amazing

 Jacqueline Shepherd is a London based presenter, producer and journalist with a passion for human interest stories and representation.

-As lead anchor on Sky One's What's Up TV for eight years, Jacqueline reported on social and current affairs stories including Gay Marriage in Northern Ireland, FGM and Study Drugs to entertainment interviews with the likes of Gabrielle, Olly Murs, Karl Pilikington, Lennon Stellar and more.
+As lead anchor on Sky One's What's Up TV for eight years, Jacqueline reported on everything from social and current affairs stories including Gay Marriage in Northern Ireland, FGM and Study Drugs to entertainment interviews with the likes of Gabrielle, Olly Murs, Nile Rodgers, Billy Ocean, Karl Pilikington and more.